spartan07/MSiA423_FootballManager/README.md

 pip install -r requirements.txt
 ```

-In order to use boto3 and access s3 buckets awsclient needs to be configured.
+In order to use boto3 and access s3 buckets, awsclient needs to be configured.

-Enter aws config in command line and input secretid and other information
+Enter aws config in command line and input secretid and other information and make sure ~/.aws/config and ~/.aws/credentials exist

 **Loading data to S3**